Enchanting Padova

 Prato delle Valle

 Prato della Valle is one of the most pleasant parts of the city to pass a few hours.
-It's a bit like a huge piazza, it's a bit like a park, and it's a little like an art gallery - with seventy plus sculptures of famous people that date back hundreds of years.
+It's a bit like a huge piazza, it's a bit like a park, and it's a little like an art gallery—with seventy plus sculptures of famous people that date back hundreds of years.
+Locals flock here on those long summer evenings; the park is filled with picnics, couples enjoying a passeggiata, and elderly folk catching up on the news and gossip.

 Prato della Valle